chenbo515/raspberry_temperature_moniter/README.md

 # raspberry_temperature_moniter
-A raspberry web temperature moniter using bottle and redis
+A raspberry pi web temperature moniter using bottle and redis